Existence of Infinitely Many Minimal Hypersurfaces in Higher-dimensional Closed Manifolds with Generic Metrics: Acknowledgements

 I am grateful to my advisor Fernando Cod\'a Marques for his constant support and his patient guidance in my study of Almgren-Pitts min-max theory.
 I would also thank Xin Zhou for inspiring discussions and his pointing out reference \cite{xu_p;m-width_2016}.
+Finally, I would like to thank the referee for their careful review.